itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ### 2. Capacitance And Resistance

-​	Capacitance and resistance play crucial roles in determining the performance of devices.
+​Capacitance and resistance play crucial roles in determining the performance of devices.
 Optimal capacitance values enable the modulator to selectively allow or block signals within specific frequency ranges, facilitating signal coupling.
 Suitable resistance values enable adjustment of signal amplitude and modulation current determination.

-​	Application Library path: `:\examples\active_demo\doping_function\MOD\MOD0B_RC.py`
+​Application Library path: `:\examples\active_demo\doping_function\MOD\MOD0B_RC.py`

 #### 2.1 Basic Operations

-​	The simulation program for calculating capacitance and voltage exhibits numerous similarities to the program used for investigating modulation efficiency.
+​The simulation program for calculating capacitance and voltage exhibits numerous similarities to the program used for investigating modulation efficiency.
 Prior to conducting the simulation, it is necessary to import the module in order to invoke the structures and physical models defined in the `structure.py` .

 #### 2.2 Code Description

 ##### 2.2.1 Import Modules

-​	The necessary Python modules for the program are invoked within the process.
+​The necessary Python modules for the program are invoked within the process.

 ```python
 from MOD00_structure import *